Atholl Country Life Museum

 How Blair Atholl Museum began.

-Local farmer John Cameron, noticed there were many items that no-one wanted after farm auctions.
+Local farmer the late John Cameron, noticed there were many items that no-one wanted after farm auctions.
 Tools and equipment from a by-gone age.
 John realized if he did not collect them, they would be lost for future generations.
 He stored them in his barn.